Ag & Food Sector Strategy

 Local Food

-by Terry, 12 months ago
+by Terry, over 1 year ago

 I would buy all vegetables and protein (meat) products produced in Strathcona County.
 Personal Comment: The highly productive soil area of Bremner should be promoted and used for commercial scale vegetable production vs housing.
 Every taxpayer in Strathcona County should be provided the opportunity to vote on this topic directly, in a plebiscite, just as we all did for Millennium Place.
 The precident has been set, there is no justifiable reason not to vote on this important financial and environmental issue.